Rutabah12/SQL-EmployeeDB-Analysis/README.md

 -Salaries
 -Department Employees

-I then imported each of these files into their own SQL databse and queried to answer questions.
+I then imported each of these files into their own Postgres SQL database and queried the database to answer questions.

 # Data Analysis
 Listed the following details of each employee: employee number, last name, first name, gender, and salary.